 Julian L. Simon Memorial Award Honorees:

-2015 - Dr. Vernon L. Smith - “father” of experimental economics, 2002 Nobel Laureate, professor of economics and law at Chapman University, and cofounder of Chapman’s Economic Science Institute
+2015 - Dr. Vernon L. Smith - “father” of experimental economics, 2002 Nobel Laureate, George L. Argyros Endowed Chair in Finance and Economics at Chapman University, and co-founder of Chapman’s Economic Science Institute

 2014 - John Tierney - journalist, science writer and co-author of Willpower: Rediscovering the Greatest Human Strength

-2013 - Deirdre McCloskey - Distinguished Professor of Economics, History, English, and Communication at University of Illinois at Chicago
+2013 - Dr. Deirdre McCloskey - Distinguished Professor of Economics, History, English, and Communication Emerita at University of Illinois at Chicago

 2012 - Matt Ridley - author of The Rational Optimist: How Prosperity Evolves